Research Suggests Flu Vaccination May Boost Survival for Patients with Heart Failure

 Getting the flu shot is an effective, safe, low-cost way to reduce the risk of flu complications and possibly death.
 If you have heart failure, circulation problems and other complications make flu symptoms worse, leading to pneumonia or other serious illnesses.
 The flu also puts you at greater risk of heart failure exacerbation and acceleration of the disease.
 If you are over 65 years old, you are particularly at risk of getting the flu and should speak to your doctor about being vaccinated annually.

 Flu season in the United States is during the fall and winter months.
-The Centers for Disease Control and Prevention recommends that people get their flu shot around the end of October.
+The Centers for Disease Control and Prevention recommends a flu vaccine by the end of October, before flu begins spreading in your community.
 It takes about two weeks for the antibodies to kick in and reduce your risk of flu.
 The flu shot can be effective if given later, but the sooner you have it the better.

 The flu shot is given by injection, which is safe for people with heart failure.
 There has not been research on the effect of the flu nasal spray.
 It is recommended that people with heart failure avoid the spray, since it contains a live virus.